open-aviation/tangram/docs/plugins/backend.md

 ## Plugin Anatomy

-A `tangram` plugin is a standard Python package that exposes its functionality through two key mechanisms: an entry point and a [`Plugin`][tangram.Plugin] object.
+A `tangram` plugin is a standard Python package that exposes its functionality through two key mechanisms: an entry point and a [`Plugin`][tangram_core.Plugin] object.

 Assuming you have the following project structure: